biocatiit/website/content/pages/about_beamline.rst

 harmonic rejection and vertical focusing but it easily can be withdrawn from the beam path when desired.

-The current vertical focusing mirror is a dynamically bent flat mirro.
+The current vertical focusing mirror is a dynamically bent flat mirror.
 Typical vertical beam profiles when focused for 1.5-3.5 m SAXS camera configurations are less than 30 µm FWHM.
 Downstream of the mirror are horizontal and vertical beam-defining slits for the monochromatic beam.
 These can be set to pass the